thomaskbird/basic-frontend-tutorial/tutorial-assets/tutorial.md

 ```

 ## Inside page template
 Next well create our inside page template, this page will be very simple.
 It will have the header, footer and main content area.
+Note: All content in this site is fictious and completely made up to give us the look and feel of what a real website would look like.
 Below is a graphic example of the inside page:

 [![alt text](img/sample-inside-page.jpg "Inside template")](img/sample-inside-page.jpg)

+#### Step 1
+We'll utilize our `lib/header.php` and `lib/footer.php` files to import the global sections.
+The main content area will be have a sidebar on the left and a main content area on the right.

 ```html
 <!doctype html>